sHesl/sHesl.github.io/md/20190203_understanding_nonce_reuse_plaintext_recovery.md

 ## But what does a nonce actually *do*?

 The implementation details of the nonce is slightly different between block and stream ciphers (and even between different algorithms).
-For stream ciphers, a keystream could be created by concatenating the key and the nonce, or perhaps hashing the key and the nonce together to help produce a new key.
+For stream ciphers, the key and the nonce are concatenated, or perhaps hashed, to produce a keystream.
 Block ciphers however, are a bit more interesting when considering the role of the nonce.

 Let’s think back to a fundamental detail of block ciphers; that the output of the previous block is used as the input to the subsequent block.
 That leaves us with a problem, how do we seed our initial block?
 If we don’t seed our initial block with some unique or random information, and simply begin by computing our first block against only our key, any messages that begin in an predictable manner (such as communication protocols that use headers or file types with predictable metadata headers), will encrypt in the same manner.
 If this predictable segment equals or extends the length of the first block, that information will be visible in the resulting ciphertext.